iztiar/iztiar-core/docs/Taxonomy.md

 Because Iztiar is protocol agnostic, at least one gateway is required to manage a given protocol.

 A gateway is attached to one _coreController_ as a plugin.

+- Plugin

+A _plugin_ is a ESM module designed and written to provide some _service_ to the Iztiar family.

+The `package.json` file must include a `main` key, whose value must address a file containing a default-exported function.

+This default-exported function will be called by Iztiar, with a single `coreApi` argument.

+The rest is up to the _plugin_...

+- Service

+A _service_ is anything which provides some feature to Iztiar, and/or participates to the good run of the whole thing.

+A _service_ is provided:

+- either by the core @iztiar/iztiar-core module
+- or by an external _plugin_.

+For example, the core Iztiar family includes:

+- a TCP management _service, provided by a _coreController_
+- a message broker _service, provided by a _coreBroker_.

+A _service_ is identified by its name, and this name must be unique on the host (inside of the storage directory).
+More, we suggest to make this name unique in the whole environment.

 - Storage directory